Vicente Luque

-Vicente Luque (born November 27, 1991) is an American and Brazilian professional mixed martial artist.
-Luque currently competes in the welterweight division of the Ultimate Fighting Championship (UFC).
-As of March 7, 2023, he is #10 in the UFC welterweight rankings.
+Vicente Catta Preta Luque (born November 27, 1991) is a Brazilian and American professional mixed martial artist of Chilean and Brazilian descent.
+He currently competes in the welterweight division of the Ultimate Fighting Championship (UFC).

 Background

-Luque was born in Westwood, New Jersey, on November 27, 1991, to a Brazilian mother and a Chilean father.
+Luque was born in Westwood, New Jersey, on November 27, 1991, to a Colombian-born Brazilian mother and a Chilean father.
 His maternal grandmother was a diplomat, and as a result, his mother was mostly raised in Chile, where she met and married his father before relocating to the United States.
 Luque was raised trilingual, speaking Portuguese, Spanish and English.
 Luque began training in various forms of martial arts as a youngster, initially karate at the age of three.
 When Vicente was six, his parents separated and he moved to Brazil with his mom, where he continued training karate until the age of ten.
 After a spell with soccer, he started training in Muay Thai and Brazilian jiu-jitsu as a teenager before transitioning to mixed martial arts in 2008.
 In 2021, he was promoted to black belt in both Brazilian Jiu Jitsu and Luta Livre on the same day.